UD for Gorontalo

 Orthography

-Gorontalo is written in the Latin alphabet.
+Gorontalo is written in the Latin alphabet, with all characters (including punctuation) in the ASCII set.

 Tokenization and Word Segmentation